-Locking button on the centre headrest
+Locking button on the headrest

 Make a habit of lowering the headrest when the centre seat is not used.
-When it's down, it doesn't risk obstructing the
+When it's down, it doesn't risk obstructing the rear view.

-4.4.2.4.
-Folding down the outer second row seat headrests
+4.4.2.2.
+Folding down the outer rear seat headrests